Science

 What do we mean by progress?

 Progress in all subjects is measured through a child’s ability to know more, remember more, and explain more.
 Our curriculum is designed to build on prior knowledge and skills.
 Our aim is for children to leave Bramhope as independent scientists, ready to tackle the next stage of their education.
 In science, our long-term plans show what the children will have learnt before.
 However, teachers also understand that children have prior knowledge from outside of school, and they aim to build upon this.
-Our long-term plans also show how scientific skills are developed and built upon each year.
 Children learn new vocabulary and are challenged to remember previously learnt vocabulary each lesson.
 As they move through school, they will increasingly be able to make links with prior learning.
-Link to long term plans.
+Furthermore, opportunities to recall previous knowledge are built into every lesson.
+This may involve activities such as quizzes, discussion or practical activities.
+Follow the links in the 'Curriculum Documents and Useful Links' section below to access our long term plans, including our knowledge overviews which detail the essential knowledge, vocabulary and learning sequence for each unit.

 What do we mean by assessment?